 We take a stroll through the Mont-St-Hilaire nature center, which offers several hiking trails to the top of the mountain.
 The views are pretty incredible, and the path is easy enough to climb.

-A short drive away, you can stay at the Auberge Handfield, which also offers health and spa treatments, or drop in at the Strom spa St-Hilaire, for the luxury of relaxation in the heart of nature.
+A short drive away, you can stay at the Handfield Inn, which also offers health and spa treatments, or drop in at the Strom spa St-Hilaire, for the luxury of relaxation in the heart of nature.

 In the Eastern Townships…